Raj-postman/postman-docs-2/src/pages/docs/integrations/available-integrations/gitlab.md

    [![gitlab advanced options](https://assets.postman.com/postman-docs/integrations-gitlab-advOptions1.png)](https://assets.postman.com/postman-docs/integrations-gitlab-advOptions1.png)

+**Note:** Integrated API collection with Gitlab is considered as one integration.

 ## Backup your Postman Collections to GitLab on a custom domain

 1. Click the **Add Integration** button to enter your Gitlab token to start the integration.